Oliver Stone

 The young Oliver Stone with his father, 1968

 He frequently spent his summer holidays with his maternal grandparents: either in Paris or La Ferté-sous-Jouarre.
-This impacted his future life in at least two ways: firstly, he gained a perfect command of the French language; secondly, it was in Paris that the 17-year-old boy started doing business (he sold sugar and cocoa), which inspired the making of the Wall Street movie in the mid-’70s.
+This shaped his future in at least two ways: first, he became fluent in French; second, it was in Paris that the 17-year-old started his business ventures (selling sugar and cocoa), which later inspired Wall Street in the mid-'70s.

-In 1964, Oliver graduated from school and entered Yale University; however, he didn’t stay there long.
-He quit his studies in 1965 and taught English to South Vietnamese students for the next six months; then he got the job of a janitor on a military ship.
-Eventually, he came back to Yale but was expelled, partly due to the fact that he spent more time working on his autobiography than studying.
-In 1997, this autobiography was published under the title of A Child’s Night Dream; the release of its screen version is planned for 2018.
+In 1964, Oliver graduated and entered Yale University, but he didn't stay long.
+He dropped out in 1965 and spent six months teaching English to South Vietnamese students before taking a job as a janitor on a military ship.
+He eventually returned to Yale but was expelled, partly because he spent more time working on his autobiography than studying.
+In 1997, this autobiography was published as A Child's Night Dream, with a screen adaptation planned for 2018.

 Oliver Stone in Vietnam